yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Tables

 ### Weather
-If a 6 is rolled twice in 24 hours, the weather turns to **Catastrophic**.
+If the **Extreme** result is rolled twice in 24 hours, the weather turns to **Catastrophic**.
 A summer squall becomes a hurricane, a fall storm floods the valleys, etc.

 |        |              |              |              |              |
 | :----: | :----------: | :----------: | :----------: | :----------: |